Michele Cappellari Python Programs

 Please also cite the source of the stellar population models HERE if you use pPXF with any of the included libraries of spectral templates.

-4.2 Libraries of stellar templates for stars/gas kinematics with pPXF PIC
+4.3 Libraries of stellar templates for stars/gas kinematics with pPXF

 The ability of the pPXF method to fit a large set of stellar templates together with the kinematics allows the template mismatch problem to be virtually eliminated.
 This is particularly useful given the current availability of large stellar libraries spanning wide ranges of physical parameters and having good spectral resolution.
 Excellent results have been obtained by using a few hundred template stars with pPXF, from which generally about 10-20 are selected by the program to provide detailed fits to high S/N galaxy spectra.
 An incomplete list of libraries that have been successfully used with pPXF for the kinematics extraction is given below:

-The source code of the ppxf package, with examples and instructions, is on the Python Package Index (PyPI).
-The changes are documented in the CHANGELOG.
+The source code of the ppxf package, with examples and instructions, is on the Python Package Index PyPI.

 How to install: Use pip install ppxf.
 Without write access to the global site-packages directory, use pip install --user ppxf.

-Usage examples: Jupyter PIC Notebooks ppxf examples are available HERE.
+Usage examples: Jupyter image Notebooks ppxf examples are available HERE.
 Python examples are in the directory “examples” inside the main ppxf package folder inside site-packages.

 ppxf is written in pure Python and only requires the scientific core packages NumPy, SciPy and Matplotlib, and the examples use Astropy to read FITS data.

-A Python package for efficient constrained least-squares fitting
+A Python package for efficient and robust constrained nonlinear least-squares fitting

-Figure 8: This is the kind of linearly-constrained non-linear leats-squares problems that CapFit is designed to solve.
-The contours show the Rosenbrock function, which is a popular benchmark for non-linear least-squares method.
-The magenta dot is the unconstrained minimum; the red dot is the minimum subject to the linear equality constraints (red line); the green dot is the minimum subject to the linear inequality constraints (green triangle), while the yellow dot satisfies bot the equality and inequality constraints.
-The white line shows the feasible steps taken by CapFit to reach the inequality constrained solution.
+Figure 8: This is the kind of linearly-constrained non-linear least-squares problems that CapFit is designed to solve.
+The contours show the Rosenbrock function, which is a popular benchmark for non-linear least-squares methods.
+The magenta dot is the unconstrained minimum; the red dot is the minimum subject to the linear equality constraints (red line); the green dot is the minimum subject to the linear inequality constraints (green triangle), while the yellow dot satisfies both the equality and inequality constraints.
+The white line shows the feasible steps taken by CapFit to reach the inequality constrained solution, starting from (x, y) = (−1.9, 1.7).

 It supports linear inequality/equality constraints and bound constraints.
 Additionally, parameters can be tied (enforcing non-linear constraints) or fixed without modifying the fitting function.
 CapFit implements Algorithm 2 of Cappellari (2023).
 It combines two very successful ideas: